hexaxsoftwares/houx.js/README.md

 ### **Best Practices**

-As you dive deeper into pixel, consider adopting best practices to ensure clean and maintainable code.
+As you dive deeper into hexax, consider adopting best practices to ensure clean and maintainable code.
 Here are some recommendations:

 - **Modular Components:** Break down your UI into small, reusable components.
 - **Effective Naming:** Use clear and meaningful names for model properties, widgets, block helpers, directives, plugins, agents, and handlers.